rrchoir/11ty-rrchoir/songs/we_shall_not_be_moved.md

   - url: https://balladofamerica.org/we-shall-not-be-moved/
     text: "We Shall Not Be Moved: About the Song"
 ---

-# We Shall Not be Moved / No nos Moveran

-We shall not, we shall not be moved
+We shall not, we shall not be moved\
-We shall not, we shall not be moved
+We shall not, we shall not be moved\
-Like a tree that's planted by the water
+Like a tree that's planted by the water\
 We shall not be moved

-_No,no, no nos moverán!
+*No,no, no nos moverán!\
-No, no, no nos moverán
+No, no, no nos moverán\
-Como un árbol firme junto al rio
+Como un árbol firme junto al rio\
-No nos moverán_
+No nos moverán*

-We're on the road to justice,
+We're on the road to justice,\
 we shall not be moved ...

-_Unidos en la lucha, no nos moverán
+*Unidos en la lucha, no nos moverán\
-Unidos en la lucha, no nos moverán
+Unidos en la lucha, no nos moverán\
-Como un árbol firme junto al rio
+Como un árbol firme junto al rio\
-No nos moverán_
+No nos moverán*

-> [_interim verses_]
+> [*interim verses*]\
-> We’ll ground Avelo Airlines, we shall not be moved…
+> We’ll ground Avelo Airlines, we shall not be moved…\
-> We’ll shame collaborators, we shall not be moved…
+> We’ll shame collaborators, we shall not be moved…\
-> Fighting for the climate, we shall not be moved…
+> Fighting for the climate, we shall not be moved…\
-> Federal Workers Matter, we shall not be moved…
+> Federal Workers Matter, we shall not be moved…\
 > We will win together, we shall not be moved...

-[_Last verses_]
+[*Last verses*]\
 We shall not, we shall not be moved...

-_No, no, no nos moverán..._
+*No, no, no nos moverán...*

-### Performance Notes

-Pitch: E